Cartier's gold Lunar Module up for auction

 Cartier was commissioned to produce the models by French newspaper Le Figaro, which asked its readers for donations towards the production costs.
 The names of the donors are listed on microfilm rolls hidden inside each of the models.

-The success of this unusual campaign is testament to France's enthusiasm for the Moon landing, according to Bobby Livingston, executive vice president at Boston-based RR Auction, which is handling the sale.
+The success of this unusual campaign is testament to France's enthusiasm for the moon landing, according to Bobby Livingston, executive vice president at Boston-based RR Auction, which is handling the sale.

 "The fact that subscribers of a newspaper sent in contributions to make these gorgeous Cartier models shows you how much the French people admired these men," he said in an email interview.